 Applicants for adjunct positions must hold a master’s degree in Literature, and preference will be given to those with experience teaching literature or humanities at the college level.
 If you are interested in being considered, please fill out the application form on the Adjunct Opportunities web page and send it with a statement of your qualifications and a resume to firstname.lastname@example.org.
 Your materials will be forwarded to the Director of Literature and Humanities.

 Our need for new instructors depends on possible growth in enrollment and the departure of current faculty.
 While we do everything we can to schedule courses ahead of time, sometimes we must fill new sections within the last few weeks before classes begin.
 Unfortunately, we must also sometimes cut courses that are under-enrolled.
 Part-time faculty are hired on a semester contract, and they may teach up to three classes per semester.

 Opportunities.
-The Program in Technical Communication regularly employs adjunct instructors for ENGL 202, the university-wide service course in technical communication.
+The Program in Writing, Rhetoric, and Technical Communication regularly employs adjunct instructors for ENGL 202, the university-wide service course in technical communication.
 This course is taught in three ways: face-to-face, in hybrid mode (half the meetings face-to-face, half online), and online.

 Qualifications.
 Adjunct instructors must have an MA in technical communication or a related discipline.
 Experience as a technical communicator is a plus, as is experience as a college teacher.

 Hiring procedure.
 Positions are available occasionally.
 If you are interested in being considered, please fill out the application form and send a statement of your qualifications and a resume to the English Department.
-Your materials will be reviewed by the Director of Technical Communication.
+Your materials will be reviewed by the Director of Writing, Rhetoric, and Technical Communication.

 Hiring timetable.
 Because ENGL 202 is taught every semester, including summer, applications are welcome at any time.